 Term: Summer Term

 Course number(s): N3798 / GEOGRAPHY 3753.02

 Clinical hours: None

 We are proud to announce a first-of-its-kind global education partnership at Ohio State between the College of Nursing and the Department of Geography.
 The aim is to provide educational options that can meet curriculum needs for many undergraduates – all in beautiful Cyprus!
-This global learning experience allows students the opportunity to spend May 2022 in the beautiful Mediterranean and complete two courses.
-We are seeking approval to meet the theme options of sustainability and health and well-being under the new general education program structure.
+This global learning experience allows students the opportunity to spend May 2023 in the beautiful Mediterranean and complete a four-credit general education health and wellness thematic course.
+We have approval to meet the theme options of sustainability and health and well-being under the new general education program structure.

 Term: Spring Break